Ocean County Highlights for NJ Families

 Activities and Places to Play – If you are looking for some fun in the sun, look no further!
 Check out these Ocean County destinations including beaches, boardwalks, a pirate’s cave of fun and an infamous adventure destination.

 There is no better place to play on a warm summer’s day than on the beach.
-Here is a listing of all the beaches beautiful Ocean County has to offer.
 Most Jersey Shore beaches are free before Memorial Day, but on nice weekends, expect to pay even before that date.
 Beach pricing varies widely, so call the location before heading out to determine what it will cost you.
-Island Beach State Park offers both bay and quiet, open ocean beaches and if you come in by car, it will cost you $6/car on weekdays and $10/car on weekends and holidays, but visitors on bikes and foot are free.
+Island Beach State Park offers both bay and quiet, open ocean beaches and if you come in by car, it will cost you a fee on weekends and holidays, but visitors on bikes and foot are free.

 If you are yearning for the smell of funnel cake, cool ocean breezes and the sounds of the waves crashing – you need to visit Jenkinson’s.
 This mile-long boardwalk is a huge attraction for families during the summer months.
 Attractions include miniature golf, multiple arcades, the fun house, amusement rides and more!
 Don’t miss the boardwalk-ilicious food!
 Visit the famous “Kohr’s” stand for orangeade and boardwalk fries, satisfy your cravings at the Sweet Shop with fresh salt water taffy and fudge or Inlet for cheese steaks and hot dogs.
 It’s the perfect kiddie paradise on a warm summer evening without the TV cameras and crowds like the “other” boardwalk.